Samsung: 2000–present

 In 2015, Samsung has been granted more U.S. patents than any other company.
 The company received 7,679 utility patents through 11 December.

 The Galaxy Note 7 smartphone went on sale on 19 August 2016.
 However, in early September 2016, Samsung suspended sales of the phone and announced an informal recall.
 This action was taken after some units of the phones were found to have batteries with a defect that caused them to generate excessive heat, leading to fires and explosions.
 Samsung replaced the recalled units of the phones with a new version.
 However, it was later discovered that the new version of the Galaxy Note 7 also had the battery defect.
 Consequently, Samsung recalled all Galaxy Note 7 smartphones worldwide on 10 October 2016 and permanently ceased production of the phone the following day.

-In 2018, they inaugurated the world's largest mobile manufacturing facility in Noida, India, in the presence of Indian Prime Minister Narendra Modi and South Korean President Moon Jae-in.
+In 2018, it inaugurated the world's largest mobile manufacturing facility in Noida, India, in the presence of Indian Prime Minister Narendra Modi and South Korean President Moon Jae-in.

 In 2023, Samsung announced its decision to reduce the production of memory chips.
 This action is on account of the company's projected 96% decline in quarterly operating profit - a 600 million won decline from the 14 trillion won in 2022.
 The said drop can be attributed to the weak demand after COVID and a slowing global economy.
 Despite this decision, the company's shares increased by more than 4%.
 Samsung has been the top two applicant for PCT filled patents in 2022 and 2023 worldwide.

+Following the grant to Samsung of U.S. Patent No. 9,675,229 and its European counterpart, EP 2963515, titled Cleaning robot and method for controlling the same, the patents were challenged by Igor Paromtchik through an ex parte reexamination in the United States and opposition proceedings in Europe.
+These patents described technologies used in Samsung's POWERbot robot vacuum cleaners.
+The European patent was revoked in March 2024.
+The U.S. patent ceased to be in force in June 2025 due to non-payment of maintenance fees, approximately ten years before the end of its full statutory term.

+On 12 February 2026, Samsung "started shipping its most advanced HBM4 chips."

+In May 2026, Samsung hit $1 Trillion in valuation, after its shares more than quadrupled over the past year on booming demand for the chips used in artificial intelligence.